treyamrich/game-automation-framework/README.md

 **YES_SELL_BOUNDS_DISPLAY_MON_1**: The coordinates of the "yes" button when selling items **OK_SELL_BOUNDS_DISPLAY_MON_1**: The coordinates of the "ok" button when no items are available to sell **CANCEL_SELL_BOUNDS_DISPLAY_MON_1**: The coordinates of the "cancel" button when no items are available to sell
-## Disclaimer
-This script is intended for educational and research purposes only.
-Using this script to cheat or violate the terms of service of Summoners War is strictly prohibited and can result in the suspension or termination of your account.
-Use at your own risk.

 ## Arena Script
 The Python script swarenamacros.py is designed to automate the arena rivals process